 How do I get tested for COVID-19?

 The CDC recommends that people who have symptoms of COVID-19 be tested.
 If you have symptoms of COVID-19 (e.g., fever, cough, shortness of breath), contact your doctor.
-Because the supply of testing kits is currently limited, many areas are only testing people who need to be hospitalized or healthcare workers who become sick.
-People who have not experienced symptoms, but are worried about getting COVID-19, are unlikely to be tested right away.
-Your doctor may recommend you be tested, and the CDC recommends doctors work with local and state health departments to coordinate testing through public health laboratories.
+People who have not experienced symptoms, but are worried about getting COVID-19, are also able to get tested quite easily at local health clinics and pharmacies.